 - A feed of email threads displayed as conversations

-- Once you've clicked on one of the emails, you can see every email and reply that was sent in the thread.
+- When you click on one of the emails, you can see every email and reply that was sent in the thread.

-- Members of the Group considered as Guests, meaning they are external users outside of your organization, will not have access to this interface to browse the previous conversations.
+- Members of the group considered as guests (external users outside of your organization) will not have access to this interface to browse the previous conversations.

-- Outlook Conversations are always included in Office 365 Groups, except when created from Yammer.
-As mentioned before, a Group can be created from within SharePoint, Outlook, Planner, Power BI, Teams, Yammer and probably other products in the future as well.
+- Outlook conversations are always included in Microsoft 365 Groups, except when created from Yammer.
+As mentioned before, a group can be created from within SharePoint, Outlook, Planner, Power BI, Teams, Yammer, and probably other products in the future as well.

-- The mobile app is available on Windows Phone, iOS and Android.
+- The Outlook mobile app is available on iOS and Android.

-- The name of your Team, which is also the name of your Office 365 Group.
+- The name of your team, which is also the name of your Microsoft 365 group.

 - You get a channel called General by default, but you can also create your own.
 In this example, I created one called Logistics.

-- Customizable navigation for the rest of the products that come with your Office 365 Group.
+- Customizable navigation for the rest of the products that come with your Microsoft 365 group.

-- Live chat, whether you want to type in plain text, rich text or even create an appropriate meme.
+- Live chat, whether you want to type in plain text, rich text or even create a meme.

-You can even host team meetings using audio and video, where all chat conversations are stored and available in the chatroom even after the meeting has ended.
+When you host team meeting using audio and video, all conversations are stored and available in the channel, even after the meeting has ended.

-- Teams cannot be added if the Office 365 Group uses Yammer for conversations instead of Outlook, as mentioned above.
+- Teams cannot be added if the Microsoft 365 group uses Yammer for conversations instead of Outlook, as mentioned above.

-There exists a mobile app, available for Windows Phone, iOS and Android.
+- The Teams mobile app is available for iOS and Android.